This course introduces the computer foundation, cognitive model, and design methods for human-computer interaction.

 (Miyake) Interaction, Design, Usability, Cognitive model, Communication

-(Koike) Lecture and implementation report of project task.
+(Koike) Lecture and implementation report of the project task.

 (Miyake) Lecture and review report.